 Financial information is provided in the Corporation's comparative audited financial statements and MD&A for its most recently completed financial year which are filed on SEDAR.
-Information regarding the Audit Committee of the Corporation required to be disclosed under Canadian securities laws may be found in the Corporation's Annual Information Form under Item 9 - Audit Committee Information.
+Information regarding the Audit Committee of the

-The Corporation also files with the United States Securities and Exchange Commission and the NYSE Stock Exchange and its Annual Report on Form 40-F is available at www.sec.gov/edgar.shtml.
+Corporation required to be disclosed under Canadian securities laws may be found in the Corporation's Annual and its Annual Report on Form 40-F is available at www.sec.gov/edgar.shtml.